 For the times when it’s time to stop planning and start doing, resource management reports are generated and brought out on the table.
-It could be for archive filing purposes, for presenting to a board of investors, for briefing your team or informing the finance department to issue out paycheques according to the hours that your team has worked.
+It could be for archive filing purposes, for presenting to a board of investors, for briefing your team or informing the finance department to issue out paychecks according to the hours that your team has worked.

 The report feature is one of our users’ favorites.
 Below are the steps to creating a report, you will see how it can provide value for resource planning needs of all kinds.

-A new tab will pop up.
-Name your report on the top of the tab.
-The Report fields tab is where you customize the data in your report by selecting data fields into sorting levels.
+3. The Report fields tab is where you customize the data in your report by selecting data fields into sorting levels.
 The data fields are categorized as task data, project data and resource data.
 Drag and drop the data labels to either grouping or details level.

 Above is how it looks like when you have the customizations set and clicked ‘Apply’.
 Your report will have your data generated according to your grouping level and details level.

-Click on ‘Print’ to print your report directly from the planner.
+Click on Print to print your report directly from the planner.
 The format of the print will look as above.

-Click on ‘Save as CSV’ to download it in CSV.
+Click on Save as CSV to download it in CSV.
 It will be exported into the format above – plain text distributed across columns and rows.

 Saving as PDF will appear in the structure above, similar to the report format on the planner itself.

-To open up an existing resource planning report template, click on the ‘Reports’ button.
+To open up an existing resource planning report template, click on the Reports button.
 All the templates you have saved will be displayed in a list.
 You can open any template and update the date selection to generate a new and up-to-date report.

 Furthermore, you can automate the reporting process and receive the report in your mailbox whenever you need it – daily, weekly or monthly.
 You can also send the report to any of the stakeholders.